 One of the first things you need to decide when setting up a multilingual site is who will translate it.
-If you translate your site with local translators, you can add, assign language pairs, then assign translation jobs to them in Translation Management.
+You can add individual translators as users to your site, assign language pairs, then assign translation jobs to them in Translation Management.
 Users added as translators can also act as automatic translation reviewers.

-There are two ways you can add local translators to work on your site:
+There are two ways you can add individual translators or reviewers to work on your site:

-The first time you start Translation Management, it will walk you through setting up your translators.
+The first time you configure WPML, it will help you set up who will translate your site.

-- When asked Who will translate this site?, choose Users of this site.
+- Under Who will translate this site?, choose Individual Translators.

 - Click Add a Translator.